sgharms/de-umbris-idearum/_posts/2013-08-11-de-umbris-idearum-frontis.markdown

 ### A Declaration

-We are in deep shadow, let not you, foolish men, disturb us nor you the *learned*, for such a weighty work will seek out learned men.
+We are in deep shadow, let not you, foolish men, disturb us nor *you* the learned, for such a weighty work will seek out learned men.

 ----
 ----